-What is the SSH Config File?
+What is the SSH config file?

-Basic Structure
+Basic structure

-Host [Alias]
+Host [alias]

 ...

-Option Description Example Value
+Option Description Example

-HostName IP address or domain name of the server you are connecting to 192.168.1.100 or example.com
+HostName The actual server IP address or domain name 192.168.1.100 or example.com

-Port SSH port number of the remote server (default 22) 2222
+Port SSH port (default is 22) 2222

-IdentityFile Path to the private key file to use for connection ~/.ssh/id_ed25519_myserver
+IdentityFile Path to the private key file ~/.ssh/id_ed25519_myserver

 ForwardAgent Enable SSH agent forwarding (when using ssh-agent) yes